amarig7238/sep10-freedom-project/tool/learning-log.md

 Tool: Animate.css

-* While i was tinkering with my too further I used the [animate.css](https://animate.style/) website to explore my tool further and see what else I can do to better my understanding.
+* While i was tinkering with my tool further I used the [animate.css](https://animate.style/) website to explore my tool further and see what else I can do to better my understanding.
 This website gave a couple tutorials on how to use different layouts.

 * I tried this layout called key frames which provides a flexible way to use Animate.css with your current projects without having to refactor your HTML code.